How to get to Raasay depends on your origin but is easier than you might think despite being a remote Hebridean island.

 Discover the stunning Scottish landscape on the way as you pass through greenery into the more rugged and coastal North.

 Wherever you’re traveling from you’ll know you’re getting close when you pass Eilean Donan Castle – Scotland’s most photographed castle, hop out and capture your own memory.

 By ferry from the Isle of Skye is the only way to reach Raasay.
 Step aboard the CalMac ferry in Sconser on the east coast of the Isle of Skye and enjoy the scenic 25-minute sailing over to Raasay.

-Once on Skye it’s a 30-minute drive to the ferry terminal.
-Please arrive at the terminal at least 10 minutes prior to the departure time to ensure passage.
+Advance booking is not required on the Raasay ferry.
+Please check the CalMac timetable in advance and arrive at the terminal at least 10 minutes before the departure time to guarantee passage.